B-UMMI/chewBBACA/README.md

 ## News

-## 3.4.0 - 2024-12-28
+## 3.5.0 - 2025-01-02

-- Add accessory genome computation to the ExtractCgMLST module and simplify code.
+- Add the SubsetResults module to subset allele calling results.
+The SubsetResults module supersedes the RemoveGenes module.

 Check our [Changelog](https://github.com/B-UMMI/chewBBACA/blob/master/CHANGELOG.md) to learn about the latest changes.